sudhanshu8833/swastika_portfolio_management/README.md

 | EXPIRY             | EXPIRY DATE        |                       |
 | SELL PAIR FACTOR (SF) | DROP DOWN LIST{0,50,100} |                    |
 | MULTIPLICATION (M) | DROP DOWN LIST (0,1,2 - 100) |                    |

+DATE: This column represents the date, and "CURRENT DATE" refers to the current date.
+TIME: This column represents the time, and "CURRENT TIME" refers to the current time obtained through an API.
+INDEX: This column refers to a specific market index, which is not specified in the provided information.
+It could represent a stock index like the S&P 500 or any other relevant financial index.
+NIFTY: This column represents the NIFTY index.
+"CURRENT NIFTY" refers to the current value of the NIFTY index, obtained through calculations.
+SPOT NIFTY LVL (N): This column represents the spot level of the NIFTY index.
+The value is obtained through calculations.
+VIX: This column represents the VIX index, which is a measure of market volatility.
+"CURRENT VIX" refers to the current value of the VIX index.
+EXPIRY: This column represents the expiry date, which is not specified in the provided information.
+SELL PAIR FACTOR (SF): This column represents a factor for selling pairs, with options in the drop-down list being {0, 50, 100}.
+MULTIPLICATION (M): This column represents a multiplication factor, with options in the drop-down list being (0, 1, 2 - 100).
+Please note that some information, such as the specific market index and expiry date, is not provided in the given table.